knative/docs/docs/eventing/broker/triggers/README.md

 ## Trigger annotations

-Trigger's behaviour can be modified by setting the following two annotations:
+You can modify a Trigger's behavior by setting the following two annotations:

 - `eventing.knative.dev/injection`: if set to `enabled`, Eventing automatically creates a Broker for a Trigger if it doesn't exist.
 The Broker is created in the namespace where the Trigger is created.
 This applies only if the [Eventing Sugar Controller](../../sugar/README.md) is enabled.
 - `knative.dev/dependency`: this annotation is used to mark the sources that the Trigger depends on.
 If one of the dependencies is not ready, the Trigger will not be ready.